bravo1goingdark/ucfp/crates/ufp_index/doc/README.md

   quantization strategy.
 Clone it when you need to keep the same knobs in application state or mirror them inside background workers.
-- **Storage abstraction:** The `IndexBackend` trait isolates persistence so you can pick RocksDB, Redis, Postgres, MongoDB, redb, sled, an in-memory map, or a dynamically loaded plugin.
+- **Storage abstraction:** The `IndexBackend` trait isolates persistence so you can pick RocksDB or the in-memory map today (and keep the door open for bespoke implementations later).
 Each backend only needs to implement six methods.
 - **Compression + quantization:** `CompressionConfig` (currently none/zstd)
   shrinks serialized payloads before they hit the backend; `QuantizationConfig` performs deterministic `i8` conversion on semantic vectors so cosine scores